Arbëreshë people: Early modern migrations

 After the death of Skanderbeg in 1468, the organized Albanian resistance against the Ottomans came to an end.
 Like much of the Balkans, Albania became subject to the invading Turks.
 Many of its people under the rule of Luca Baffa and Marco Becci fled to the neighboring countries and settled in a few villages in Calabria.
 From the time of Skanderbeg's death until 1480 there were constant migrations of Albanians to the Italian coast.
 Throughout the 16th century, these migrations continued and other Albanian villages were formed on Italian soil.
 The new immigrants often took up work as mercenaries hired by Italian armies.

+According to some albanologists, this historiographic tradition was created ad hoc, as they believe that the resistance of Skanderbeg against the Turks was not the major factor that produced the Albanian migration to Italy.
+Indeed, scholars argue that Albanians have migrated from the western Balkans to Italy through several waves since the Middle Ages, even before Skanderbeg's period.

 Another wave of emigration, between 1500 and 1534, relates to Arbëreshë from central Greece.
 Employed as mercenaries by Venice, they had to evacuate the colonies of the Peloponnese with the assistance of the troops of Charles V, as the Turks had invaded that region.
 Charles V established these troops in southern Italy to reinforce defenses against the threat of Turkish invasion.
 Established in isolated villages (which enabled them to maintain their culture until the 20th century), Arbëreshë were, traditionally, soldiers for the Kingdom of Naples and the Republic of Venice, from the Wars of Religion to the Napoleonic invasion.